Senetas/SureDrop/docs/source/integrations/Office 365.rst

 Download a Copy triggers browser pop-up blocker

 In PowerPoint Online only, the Download a Copy action can trigger the browser's pop-up blocker.
-Microsoft is

-    working on a fix for this issue.
+Microsoft is working on a fix for this issue.

 `Special characters in file name <https://github.com/microsoft/Office-Online-Test-Tools-and-Documentation/issues/158>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Office Online will fail to load files with characters in the name that
-are invalid in Windows
+are invalid in Windows.

 If a user's file name contains the following characters, the file will
 not open properly in Office Online: